 We quite often get asked this question by clients who are serial entrepreneurs, particularly ones who have created some intellectual property which they now wish to exploit or commercialise.
 They have an old company kicking around which hasn’t done anything for a while – why not use that?
 Because it costs next to nothing to incorporate a new company and it takes virtually no time!
 Unless you have a very good reason, do not transfer IP into an old company, even if it hasn’t done very much.
 Investors will always prefer to see a nice clean vehicle that does not have a potentially dark history in which there lurk latent liabilities.

 Are there any tax breaks I can use?

 Quite possibly.
-The Enterprise Investment Scheme (EIS) if used properly, provides relief at 30 percent of the cost of the shares, to be set against the individual’s Income Tax liability for the tax year in which the investment was made (you can also check the government’s website for more on EIS.)
+The Enterprise Investment Scheme (EIS) if used properly, provides relief at 30 percent of the cost of the shares, to be set against the individual’s Income Tax liability for the tax year in which the investment was made.
 After that, if you have received Income Tax relief (which has not subsequently been withdrawn) on the cost of the shares, and the shares are disposed of after they have been held for the appropriate period, any gain is free from Capital Gains Tax.

-The Patent Box enables companies to apply a lower rate of Corporation Tax to profits earned after 1st April 2013 from their patented inventions and certain other innovations (read more on the government’s website.)
+The Patent Box enables companies to apply a lower rate of Corporation Tax to profits earned after 1st April 2013 from their patented inventions and certain other innovations.

 Can I exploit my intellectual property?